Why could Reading be kicked out of the EFL? Dai Yongge's ownership nightmare and takeover latest explained ahead of EFL deadline

 Reading would not be able to play fixtures in League One if the EFL suspends them.

-Despite the off-field turmoil, Reading are currently sat in the play-offs and are unbeaten in their last 11 games.
+Despite the off-field turmoil, Reading currently sit one point outside the play-offs.

+The EFL said: "The league has the power to suspend a club if a director fails to comply with the requirements of their disqualification.

+"The terms of any suspension would be at the discretion of the board, and while suspended clubs are not permitted to fulfil league matches, they would continue to be a member of the league at that point."

 What is stopping Reading from being sold?